 Q108.1.
 M1340 & M1342.
-Recently released guidance states that a surgical wound becomes "healed" or no longer reportable as a surgical wound on M1340 once reepithelialization has been present for approximately 30 days.
+Guidance states that a surgical wound becomes "healed" or no longer reportable as a surgical wound on M1340 once re-epithelialization has been present for approximately 30 days.
 Determining a specific timeframe in regards to complete epithelialization presents some issues.
-For instance, if we get a post surgery patient who has been in the nursing home and then to home health, we may not know when complete epithelialization occurs.
+For instance, if we get a post-surgery patient who has been in the nursing home and then to home health, we may not know when complete epithelialization occurs.
 Please provide further clarification.
-[Q&A EDITED 01/12; ADDED 09/09; Previously CMS OCCB 10/08 Q&A #6]
+[Q&A EDITED 10/18; EDITED 01/12; ADDED 09/09; Previously CMS OCCB 10/08 Q&A #6]